remotion-dev/remotion/packages/docs/docs/lambda/aws-sqs-lambda-integration.md

 image: /generated/articles-docs-lambda-aws-sqs-lambda-integration.png
 title: Using AWS SQS with Remotion Lambda
 slug: /lambda/aws-sqs-lambda-integration
-sidebar_label: AWS SQS and Remotion Lambda
+sidebar_label: Queueing with SQS
 crumb: "@remotion/lambda"
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide will show you how to use [Amazon SQS](https://aws.amazon.com/sqs/) and Remotion's [rendermediaonlambda](/docs/lambda/rendermediaonlambda).
+This guide will show you how to use [Amazon SQS](https://aws.amazon.com/sqs/) and Remotion's [renderMediaOnLambda](/docs/lambda/rendermediaonlambda).
 Queues are used to park request to make way for the underlying resources to cope up demand.
 For Remotion there can be instances that demands exceeds the Lambda concurrency limit on rendering the videos, the use of SQS is a workaround to handle the load as the render process is executed in the background and you just notify the user when the render process is completed by the sending them email or means of notification.

 To supplement this guide, two projects have been created.
 The [remotion-app](https://github.com/alexfernandez803/remotion-serverless/tree/main/remotion-app) contains a Remotion composition and utility scripts for deploying and deleting Remotion Lambda infrastructure in AWS.
 Note that this is the same application from [Serverless Framework guide](/docs/lambda/serverless-framework-integration).